From U.S. Department of Labor’s Employment and Training Administration (ETA) WorkforceGPS (formerly Workforce3 One). Includes data reports and more.

 Access to these data files are restricted to currently enrolled/employed members of Princeton University.

-Labor statistics, domestic and international, can be found in Data-Planet Datasets (Princeton-only) and Global Insight (Princeton-only).
+Labor statistics, domestic and international, can be found in Sage Data (Princeton-only) and Global Insight (Princeton-only).
 Statistical Abstract of the United States (Princeton-only) contains relevant tables especially in Section 12: Labor Force, Employment, and Earnings.

 Statistical Abstracts of the World provides tables from the statistical yearbooks of a limited number of countries.
 OECD iLibrary, from the Organization for Economic Cooperation and Development, tracks primarily industrialized countries; the "Statistics" link leads to OECD.Stat datasets.
 The World Bank's World Development Indicators covers developed and developing nations.
 Eurostat provides statistics for the European Union.

 Canada: E-stat.
 India: Indiastat.
 China: For China 2012+, use National Bureau of Statistics of China (Internet Explorer only).
 Also, China Statistical Yearbooks Database (CNKI) has a large selection of statistical yearbooks and other statistical data published by the Chinese government including census data [English and Chinese versions].
 Other international compilations, historical and subnational, can be found on the library's International Economic Statistics research guide.

 Annual print compilation is Handbook of U.S. Labor Statistics.
 Location: Data and Statistical Services (DSS) HD8051.A63, current volume; older years in Firestone Library (F) stacks and at the Stokes (SPIA) Library.